Larry Elder once called Donald Trump "almost sent by God". Now he is "indifferent" to Trump's endorsement | ExBulletin

 In an interview in early August, Elder objected when host Michael Smerconish introduced him as a radio host supporting Trump.

 I voted for Bob Dole.
 I voted for Mitt Romney.
 I voted for George W. Bush.
-I voted for George Herbert Walker Bush, Elder said, and whoever the flag bearer is in 2024, I will vote for him as well.
-I am therefore a Republican. … So to call myself a radio host supporting Trump is a little unfair, in my opinion.
+I voted for George Herbert Walker Bush, Elder said, and whoever the flag bearer is in 2024, I will vote for him too.
+So I am a Republican. … So to call myself a radio host supporting Trump is a little unfair, in my opinion.

 Trump and Newsom maintained a surprisingly cordial, albeit unequal, relationship while the former president was still in office.
-The California Democrat criticized the Republican president, for example, when he blamed the California wildfires on insufficient “sweeping” of forests.
+The Californian Democrat criticized the Republican president, for example, when he blamed the California wildfires on insufficient raking of forests.
 But Newsom and Trump also praised each other for their cooperation during natural disasters.

 With just over a week before the end of the recall vote, the former president did not weigh in on the race.